Gtech Community Stadium in Brentford, home of Brentford FC

 Where to Stay for the Gtech Community Stadium

-Brentford is a residential area with limited hotel options.
-Most visitors stay in central or west London.
+Brentford itself is a quietly residential area with a handful of waterside hotel options.
+Most visitors stay in west London neighbourhoods or central London given the easy rail connection.

 Holiday Inn London Brentford Lock (1 km)

-Modern hotel by the canal, within walking distance of the stadium.
-Good facilities including restaurant and bar.
+Modern four-star on the Grand Union Canal in Brentford, within walking distance of the stadium.
+Good facilities including restaurant, bar and well-priced parking.
+The natural matchday-focused choice.

 Premier Inn London Kew (2 km)

-Reliable chain hotel near Kew Gardens with good transport links.
-Easy access to the stadium via Kew Bridge.
+Reliable budget chain near Kew Gardens with good transport links.
+Easy access to the stadium via Kew Bridge or a 25-minute walk along the Thames towpath.
+Often under £90/night.

 Central London